ripienaar/free-for-dev/README.md

   * [microenv.com](https://microenv.com) —  Create fake REST API for developers with possibility to generate code and app in docker container.
   * [neptune.ai](https://neptune.ai/) - Log, store, display, organize, compare and query all your MLOps metadata.
 Free for individuals: 1 member, 100 GB of metadata storage, 200h of monitoring/month
   * [News API](https://newsapi.org) — Search news on the web with code, get JSON results.
 Developers get 3,000 queries free each month.
+  * [nsfw.rest](https://nsfw.rest) - Free API to scan images for NSFW content and files for malware.
+100 request per second.
   * [Observable](https://observablehq.com/) — a place to create, collaborate, and learn with data.
 Free: Unlimited notebooks, Unlimited publishing, Five editors per notebook.
   * [OCR.Space](https://ocr.space/) — An OCR API which parses image and pdf files returning the text results in JSON format.
 25,000 requests per month free.
   * [Duply.co](https://duply.co) — Create dynamic images from API & URL, design template once and reuse it.
 Free tier offers 70 images/month creation from API & URL and Up to 100 through Form.